christianwach/civicrm-wp-hook-tester/README.md

 A simple plugin for testing CiviCRM hooks in WordPress.
 Its major advance over the current Drupal-centric hook system is that it allows multiple WordPress plugins to receive callbacks from CiviCRM hooks.
 To enable this, do **one** of the following:

-a.
-Replace `wp-content/plugins/civicrm/civicrm/CRM/Utils/Hook/WordPress.php` with the file `civicrm_custom_php/CRM/Utils/Hook/WordPress.php` bundled with this plugin.
+* Replace `wp-content/plugins/civicrm/civicrm/CRM/Utils/Hook/WordPress.php` with the file `civicrm_custom_php/CRM/Utils/Hook/WordPress.php` bundled with this plugin.
 Bear in mind that the file will be overwritten every time you upgrade CiviCRM.
-b.
-The better option is to put the file `civicrm_custom_php/CRM/Utils/Hook/WordPress.php` bundled with this plugin in a path such as:
+* The better option is to put the file `civicrm_custom_php/CRM/Utils/Hook/WordPress.php` bundled with this plugin in a path such as:
 `/wp-content/plugins/files/civicrm/custom_php/CRM/Utils/Hook/WordPress.php`
 and then tell CiviCRM where to find its resources by going to *Administer* --> *System Settings* --> *Directories*